ZecHub/zechub/site/guides/Zcash<>Avalanche Red-Bridge.md

-Zcash<>Avalanche Red-Bridge
+# Zcash<>Avalanche Red-Bridge

 The Zcash-Avalanche Red-Bridge is a decentralized bridge that enables interoperability between the Zcash (ZEC) and Avalanche (AVAX) blockchains.
 This bridge is designed to facilitate the seamless transfer of ZEC onto the Avalanche blockchain, leveraging the high throughput, low fees, and eco-friendly consensus mechanisms of Avalanche while preserving the privacy-centric features of Zcash.

 The Red-Bridge supports a wide array of use cases, including cross-chain decentralized finance (DeFi), private transactions, and liquidity sharing, empowering Zcash holders with expanded accessibility to the Avalanche ecosystem.
 This bridge is operated through a set of decentralized nodes and an oracle, known as **ZavaX**, which ensures reliable data transfer and price verification between Zcash and Avalanche.

-Key Features
+### Key Features

 - Privacy-Preserving Interoperability: Allows Zcash users to maintain privacy while utilizing DeFi applications on Avalanche.
 - Decentralized Oracle - ZavaX: Integrates an oracle system to ensure accurate ZEC/AVAX price data, allowing trustless cross-chain operations.
--Scalable and Eco-Friendly: Utilizes Avalanche’s consensus model, providing high-speed transactions with minimal environmental impact.
+-Scalable and Eco-Friendly: Utilizes Avalanches consensus model, providing high-speed transactions with minimal environmental impact.
 - Support for DeFi and DApps: Zcash holders can now participate in various DeFi platforms on Avalanche without compromising on privacy.

- Technical Components
+### Technical Components

 1. Decentralized ZavaX Oracle
    - Description: The ZavaX oracle is crucial to the bridge, providing cross-chain price feeds and enabling trustless ZEC-to-AVAX conversions.